DCS Has Your EDI Needs Covered

 Electronic Data Interchange (EDI) is the computer-to-computer exchange of routine business documents such as Purchase Orders, Shipment Notices, Invoices, and Remittance Advices.
 The exchange occurs without human intervention.
 Data moves from your customer’s computer system to your computer system securely through the internet.
 However, someone such as a Customer Service person must still review some documents, such as the created orders, before they are accepted.

-EDI is widely used by large companies around the world.
+Electronic data interchange systems are widely used by large companies around the world.
 The documents and transmission conform to standards and are independent of the business application used.
-EDI utilizes a tightly structured data format which allows the data to be processed directly in either the originating or receiving company’s application.
+EDI systems for invoices and files utilize a tightly structured data format which allows the data to be processed directly in either the originating or receiving company’s application.
 Typically, EDI first occurs with key customers and then later with vendors and carriers.

 An example of an inbound document is the 850 – Purchase Order.
 The typical first encounter a Customer Service Rep has with the order is being alerted that it arrived in the ERP or accounting system and has been suspended due to an incorrect price or part number.
 The data entry step has been eliminated and time is saved as the CSR only needs to deal with exceptions.
 An outbound document example is an 810 – Invoice.
 These are created after orders have been closed, they send automatically so there is no printing and mailing of invoices.